nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 # Getting your data

 You can get all the current data of your router with getData.py (python 3).
-Create the folder my_router_responses and then run the file with:
+Create the folder `my_router_responses`, install the requests python3 package with `pip3 install requests` and then run the file with:

 ```
 python3 getData.py